Brain, Spine and Nervous System

 Ataxia causes a failure of muscle control in the arms and legs which may result in a lack of balance,coordination and possibly a disturbance in walk.

-A brain tumor is an abnormal growth of tissue in the brain.
-The tumor either originates in the brain itselfor come from another part of the body and travel to the brain (metastasize).
-Brain tumors may beclassified as either benign (non-cancerous) or malignant (cancerous) depending on their nature.
+A brain tumour is an abnormal growth of tissue in the brain.
+The tumour either originates in the brain itself or come from another part of the body and travel to the brain (metastasize).
+Brain tumours may be classified as either benign (non-cancerous) or malignant (cancerous) depending on their nature.

 Craniosynostosis (Craniofacial Anomaly)

 Craniosynostosis is a condition in which sutures close too early causing problems with normal brain and skull growth.